kleinesfilmroellchen/fancytables/README.md

 A modern port of the python prettytable package for creating nice tables with text characters.

-This project uses prettytable as its basis and retains that package as a subset.
-I.E.: This package is a superset of prettytable.
+This project uses prettytable as an inspiration and re-uses minor code snippets.
+As these snippets might not always be designated as such, I hereby refer to the [prettytables license](https://opensource.org/licenses/BSD-3-Clause) (3-Clause BSD).

-fancytables is only aiming at compatibility of Python 3.* , all 2.* users can use the prettytable subset which is fully compatible with those versions.
+fancytables is only aiming at compatibility of Python 3.* , all 2.* users can use prettytables.
+Switch already!

 Any contributions are welcome!